neilharan/openafis/README.md

 The goal is to accurately identify one minutiae-set from 250K candidate sets within one second using modest laptop equipment.
 A secondary goal is to identify one minutiae-set from 1M candidate sets within one second, at a lower level of accuracy.

+Update 2020-11-11: goals have been exceeded (875K fp/s and 1.3M fp/s respectively).
+More optimizations, full vectorization and test tools to come.

 ## Progress

   | TASK | COMPLETE | NOTES |